 Summary: So, all explanations that are in not way linked to efforts to lower birth-rates still amount to luck that birth rates fell when needed, as above.
 While these explanation provide more detailed analysis, all of them share the concept that some change to society just happened to result in a reduction in birth-rates.

-The one possible factor not explored in material I have found so far, is what if humans naturally reduce birth-rates when they need to?
 The need to have children is hard-wired into humanity, just as reproduction is hard-wired into all living things.
-Might that hard-wiring be more sophisticated than we give credit, and the need to have children in terms of number of children?
+Yet over millions of years, most plants and animals experience a population that can fluctuate, but in the big picture is amazingly stable.
+Might that hard-wiring be more sophisticated than we give credit, and the need to have children be tuned to have an appropriate number of children?

 Consider our nearest relatives, chimpanzees and gorillas.
 They seem to have stable populations, without accidentally having population explosions that are unsustainable.
 Just perhaps, our basic instinct to have children, is also to have children in balance.